themaker8/BigLocal/README.md

 *  Execution: You tap the Pi screen, Pi sends an "Authenticated" signal back to the VM.
 The VM executes the OpenClaw command.

 *  Visual encryption and processing : Added a camera to access the visual understanding and works with realtime world

-* Spatial Input (ToF Sensor): This is the key budget addition.
-It performs spatial anti-spoofing by measuring exact distance.